theDawckta/TopDownSpaceShooter/README.md

 # Top Down Space Shooter

-New ship classes can be created by inheriting StarShip, look at PlayerController for an example.
-Enemies use a state machine for behavior, look at Enemy3 for an example when creating new enemies with new behavior.
+New ship classes can be created by inheriting StarShip, look at PlayerController for an example. <br/>Enemies use a state machine for behavior, look at Enemy3 for an example when creating new enemies with new behavior.

 Main scene located in Assets/Scenes/Main